What are your chances of acceptance?

 Location: Online

-One of the top colleges for entrepreneurship and business also hosts a virtual summer program for high school students, where they can develop critical skills for succeeding in their future careers.
+This top college for entrepreneurship also hosts a virtual summer program for high school students, where they can develop critical skills for succeeding in their future careers.
 Not only will you learn from real Babson faculty, receive mentorship, and hear from innovative leaders, but you’ll also have the opportunity to earn four college credits.

 Dates: